The road to the 2019/20 FA Cup final continues this Saturday with the preliminary round.

-While the sides competing in this year's final are worth millions of pounds, in the mid-19th-century football was still finding its identity, with the military well-represented among the top players of the time.
+While the sides competing in the 2019 final were worth millions of pounds, football as a sport was still finding its identity in the mid-19th-century, with the military well-represented among the top players of the time.

 Army side Royal Engineers AFC, founded in 1863, were one of the era's most successful, combining football with their regular military duties, and quickly became one of the sport's first 'big' teams.

 Famous for developing an attractive passing game, the Royal Engineers quickly became regular contenders in what was then England's major competition.

 Long before an era where European and international football would become the norm, the Sappers helped put football on the map when the sport was still making its way around the UK and primarily played by former public school pupils on an amateur basis.